Specialized Pediatric Home Care

 - Physically disabled children

-Our home healthcare agency offers a wide variety of services for all aspects of treatment and support, from highly skilled nursing care to very specialized personal care for children with disabilities to light housekeeping and meal preparation.
-There is also respite care to provide much-needed breaks for the family.
+Interim HealthCare of Delaware nurses offer a wide variety of services for all aspects of treatment and support, from highly skilled nursing care to very specialized personal care for children with disabilities to light housekeeping and meal preparation.
+There is also respite care to provide much-needed breaks for parents and family caregivers.

 Credentialing Services and Litigation Support